Why Dental Websites Need Social Proof

 I bet you have many incredible patients who act as influencers to the surrounding community.
 Whether it be a local well-known business owner, the mayor or popular elementary school teacher, utilize them.
 Invite them to share their experience as your patient on your Facebook page and theirs.
 This provides an opportunity to influence your own followers while tapping into theirs.
 These familiar faces will help you to enhance your reputation and build trust.

 Social proof is alive and well and it’s building trust all around you.
 Trust is compelling new patients to pick up the phone and call to make their first appointment.
 Trust is allowing your current patients to recommend you to even their closest friend.
-Social proof can be used in many ways to help you grow your practice, not just your dental website.
+Social proof can be used in many ways to help you grow your practice, not just your dental website marketing.
 Getting started with even just a few of these suggestions can turn social proof into what you ultimately want – new patients.

 Not sure if your website is doing everything it can to convert skeptical visitors into new patients?